Reporting the crime

 Domestic Violence Liaison Officers (DVLOs)

 DVLOs are specialist police officers trained to provide support and referral in relation to domestic and family violence.
 Their role is important in developing and maintaining partnerships with other government and non-government agencies for victim support including follow up services, such as refuges.
-Most local area commands have one or more DVLOs.
+Most Police Area Commands/Police Districts have one or more DVLOs.

 Multicultural Community Liaison Officers (MCLOs)